-Branch islands work as follows: if a 16-bit branch is to a target further away than is valid with 16 bits, a branch island is inserted automatically by the linker at a location in memory between the original branch and the target.
+Branch islands work as follows: if a 16-bit or 26-bit branch is to a target further away than is valid with 16 or 26 bits, a branch island is inserted automatically by the linker at a location in memory between the original branch and the target.
 The original branch is changed to branch to an instruction in the branch island, and that instruction in the branch island in turn branches to the original target (now in range from the branch island).